PerminovEugene/messy-folder-reorganizer-ai/README.md

 Ensure that required arguments (`--model` and `--path`) are provided for the application to function correctly.

-## Model configuration
+### Model Configuration

-On the first run, `mess-cleaner-ai` will create a `.mess-cleaner-ai` folder in your `$PATH` directory.
-Inside this folder, a `config.toml` file will be generated containing model configuration options.
-By default, all configuration fields will be commented out.
+On the first run, `mess-cleaner-ai` will create a `.mess-cleaner-ai` folder in your home directory.
+Inside this folder, a `config.toml` file will be generated, containing various model configuration options.
+By default, all configuration fields are commented out.
+You can uncomment and modify individual settings as needed—any fields left commented will fall back to their default values in the code.

+### Prompt Configuration

+The `.mess-cleaner-ai/prompts` directory contains predefined prompts that will be sent to the LLM.
+All source file paths will be appended to the end of the prompt automatically, so **do not include `{}` placeholders** in the prompt text.

-You can modify this file by uncommenting and adjusting specific settings to customize the behavior of the model.
-If you find a configuration that performs better than the default, consider creating a pull request (PR) with your suggested values and an explanation of why they improve performance.
+You can experiment by modifying the prompts to see how they affect performance.
+If you discover a prompt that significantly improves results, please consider submitting a **pull request (PR)** with your suggested changes.

+### Automatic Configuration Recovery

-Each time you launch `mess-cleaner-ai`, it will read the latest version of the configuration file.
-If you ever misconfigure the file, simply delete it and restart `mess-cleaner-ai`.
-A new configuration file with default values will be generated automatically.
+Each time you launch `mess-cleaner-ai`, it reads the latest versions of the configuration file and prompts.
+If you accidentally modify or corrupt a file, simply delete it and restart `mess-cleaner-ai`—missing configuration files will be regenerated with default values automatically.

-### Contribution
+## Contribution

 Before contribution please run `bash setup-hooks.sh`.
 This will create git precommit hook, which will run linters before commit.
 Run `cargo clippy` to reveal code problems and `cargo fmt` to fix linting errors.
 If you installed some dependencies - please run `cargo +nightly udeps` to check that all of them has been used.

-### TODO
+## TODO

-Configuration of promt.
+- Fix -R pathes
-Clean up plan and source.
+- Clean up plan and source.
-Handle files name collision case.
+- Handle files name collision case.
-Update rust version.
+- Update rust version.
-Release.
+- Release.

 -- tech debt --

-Rollback?
+- Rollback?
-Multiple AI requests for improvements.
+- Multiple AI requests for improvements.
-Add tests.
+- Add tests.

+-- refactoring --

+- separate pring messages to separated module logger